-We typically think of horror films as being about everyday young people, stranded in a situation they have no control over.
+We typically think of horror films as being about young people, stranded in a situation they have no control over.
 Even many science-fiction/horror films, like Alien, follow this basic model.
-But there are also plenty of movies out there that focus on scientists who, whether by accident or on purpose, create the situation that becomes a larger threat.
+But there are also plenty of movies out there that focus on scientists who, whether by accident or on purpose, create a situation that becomes a larger threat.

 For this reason, it’s an often exciting and generally underrated sub-set of horror that deserves a closer look.

 Both versions of The Fly certainly qualify, but I’m going with the 1986 Cronenberg film here.
 Jeff Goldblum is eccentric at the start with an obsession that quickly turns into addiction.
 It’s an ultimately, tragic, and genuinely sorrowful film.
 It is also one of the best sci-fi horror flicks of the past 40 years.

 In many ways, this is kind of the ultimate mad scientist flick, possibly even more than some adaptations of Frankenstein.
 Because Herbert West never learns any kind of lesson, never has a moral revelation about his work.
 His obsession completely defines him and drives him.

 Ken Russell’s Altered States is so stylish, so deeply philosophical, that it can be easy to forget that it’s basically just about William Hurt turning into a monkey.
 Of course, there’s a bit more technobabble to it and it has a lot to say about inherent primal instincts.
 It’s kind of the thinking person’s Encino Man.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!